The-Third-Age/TTA-Victoria-2/documentation/Gondor.md

 [Workflow Graph](https://drive.google.com/file/d/1nMP0vgwSdBK1PY2o1YaHXS6ZTQbiMbjH/view?usp=sharing) - will want to open with diagrams.net

+### Possible Leaders
+	Each leader has a flag stating if they are adults.
+Ecthelion II and Denethor II are alive at the start of the game Boromir II and Faramir II are born about 20 years into the game, and 16 years after their birth, become generals.
+At this point they are considered alive

+	Generic Leader
+	Ecthelion II (starting)
+	Denethor II
+	Boromir II
+	Faramir I
+	Aragorn Elessar II

 ### Substate Annexation
 	Starts feudalized
 	Decisions lead down centralization - the AI will not annex Dol Amroth if railroading is enabled